alexanderneville/docs/ai/unsupervised.md

 $(\mathbf{x}, y)$ tuple, consisting of a input vector $\mathbf{x}$ and an output label $y$.
 The goal is to learn a function $h(\mathbf{x})$ that approximates this relationship.
-This function should accurately predict the output label of an useen observation.
+This function should accurately predict the output label of an unseen observation.
 If the labels form a set of discrete values or classes, the problem is called classification.
 If the labels are continuous, it is a regression problem.